larskaare/hackathon_iot_rpimonitor/README.md

 ~~~~
 ALternatively - open index.html

-## Code examples
+## Labs
-... are available in the ./codeexamples folder ...
+... are available in the ./labs folder and contains most of the source code ...

 ## Pre-requistes
 * NodeJs
-* Azure Accounts
+* Azure Accounts with access to DocumentDB and Azure-Storage
+* Github account (optional)

 ## Thanx
 The presentation is powered by [*reveal.js*](https://github.com/hakimel/reveal.js)